 As at December 31, 2015, the Company was not a party to any forward foreign exchange or metal pricing contracts for which hedge accounting may apply, but may use such instruments in the future.
 The purpose of hedge accounting is to ensure that counterbalancing gains, losses, revenues and expenses [including the effects of counterbalancing changes in cash flows] are recognized in net income in the same period or periods.
 Hedge accounting is applied only when gains, losses, revenues and expenses on a hedging item would otherwise be recognized in income in a different period than gains, losses, revenues and expenses on the hedged item.
-Where gains, losses, revenues and expenses on the hedged item are recognized in income in the same period, hedge accounting is both considered not necessary and not permitted by the standards.
+Where gains, losses, revenues and expenses on the hedging item and counterbalancing gains, losses, revenues and expenses on the hedged item are recognized in income in the same period, hedge accounting is both considered not necessary and not permitted by the standards.